Avery August, PhD

 PhD (Weill Cornell Graduate School of Medical Sciences of Cornell University)

 Dr. August is Professor and former Chair of the Department of Microbiology and Immunology.
-He is currently HHMI Professor and Deputy Provost for Academic Affairs.
-His previous position was as Distinguished Professor of Immunology in the Department of Veterinary & Biomedical Sciences, and Director of the Center for Molecular Immunology & Infectious Disease, at The Pennsylvania State University at University Park, where he started as an Assistant Professor in 1999.
+He is currently HHMI Professor and Deputy Provost.
+His previous position was as Distinguished Professor of Immunology in the Department of Veterinary & Biomedical Sciences, and Director of the Center for Molecular Immunology & Infectious Disease, at The Pennsylvania State University at University Park, where he started as an Assistant Professor.
 He received a B.S. degree in Medical Technology from the California State University at Los Angeles, and a Ph.D. degree in Immunology from the Weill Cornell Graduate School of Medical Sciences.
 He was a Postdoctoral fellow at The Rockefeller University with the late Hidesaburo Hanafusa.
 See him talk about his research and Cornell experience on the Cornell Portraits of Extraordinary People: "Targeting asthma in animals and humans".